RTC Funding Opportunities

 Surface Transportation Block Grant Program (STBG)

-The RTC is scheduled to select projects to receive $7 million from the region’s share of Surface Transportation Block Grant Program (STBG) funds at its September 1, 2016 meeting.
+The RTC selected projects to receive $7 million from the region’s share of Surface Transportation Block Grant Program (STBG) funds at its September 1, 2016 meeting.
 Note – this program was formerly known as the Regional Surface Transportation Program (RSTP).

 Eligible Projects: Funds are available for a variety of highway, local street/road improvements, reconstruction/rehabilitation, transit capital, transportation system management, bicycle and pedestrian, and transportation demand management projects as summarized in Eligibility: STBG.
 Projects are subject to California and Federal requirements for this funding source, including Caltrans’ Local Assistance Program Guidelines (LAPG), Caltrans Procedures Manual (LAPM), Federal Highway Administration (FHWA) guidelines, and other state or federal requirements, as may be applicable.